CASKTH/Borehole_modelisation/README.md

 ## Display of the soil-capacitor through time/depth/radius (radius of soil in a horizontal point of view, see fig 5, there is a capacitor for each soil)
 ### Conditions
 - 10 meters of soil - 10 layers for MRCTM model
-- Initial Temperature at 20 Degrees for the whole model
+- Initial Temperature at 20 °C for the whole model
 - 41 days of simulation
 - velocity of the internal fluid of 0,0001 m/s
-- Ambient Air at 15 Degrees C
+- Ambient Air at 15 °C
 - boundaries condition on the fluid-discretization = [T_1(t, 0.0) ~ T_soil+2, T_1(0.0, x) ~ T_soil, T_2(0.0, x) ~ T_soil, T_1(t, xmax) ~ T_2(t, 0.0)]

 <p align="center">